Thoughts on how the Biblical teachings of the Reformation and Puritan Christianity should affect our souls and change our lives.

 He whom David worshipped as “my Lord”, whom the LORD called to sit at his right hand is later called “the Lord at thy right hand” who “shall strike through kings”.
 Suddenly Psalm 110 jumps forward to the end of the world.
 On that day, that eschatological “until” in the “until I make thine enemies thy footstool” gives way to the “shall” in the “he shall judge among the heathen”.
-The day of Christ’s wrath.
 This is how the world will end.

 The epistle to the Hebrews identifies this Man whom David calls “my Lord” in Psalm 110:1 as the High Priest of the New Covenant, and does so repeatedly by drawing much doctrine from the fourth verse of the same psalm: “The LORD hath sworn, and will not repent, Thou art a priest for ever after the order of Melchizedek.”
 Starting with the introduction to this epistle, we read of how the Son of God, “when he had by himself purged our sins, sat down on the right hand of the majesty on high”.